PedroMatos/pipeline-jenkins-aws/README.md

 We adhere to the Infrastructure as Code (IaC) approach.
 Manual actions are potential sources of error and should be minimized.
 The only manual step involved is the configuration of credentials, which the pipeline will assist the user in setting up.

+## Assumptions and Prerequisites

+- You have a GitHub account.
+- Docker is installed on your local machine.

 ## Credentials

 Credentials are required to access AWS, but for security reasons, they are not stored in this repository.
 Instead, credentials are configured directly on the Jenkins server.